domagojk/devadvice-blog/content/blog/blog/serverless-event-sourcing-in-aws-(lambda-dynamodb-sqs)/index.md

 However, since this kind of array is not stored anywhere, it must first be created.

-This is done by retrieving all events for a certain user _(A5 in Fig. 3)_ and then passing them into a “reducer” where in case of “USER_FOLLOWED” event, a `userId` is added in an array, and in the case of “USER_UNFOLLOWED”, it is removed:
+This is done by retrieving all events for a certain user _(A5 in Fig. 3)_ and then passing them into a “reducer” where in case of `USER_FOLLOWED` event, a `userId` is added in an array, and in the case of `USER_UNFOLLOWED`, it is removed:

 ```typescript
 const currentUserEvents = await eventStore.getById(userId)